koajs/koa/docs/koa-vs-express.md

   Better user experience.

   Proper stream handling.

 ### Koa routing (third party libraries support)

-  Since Express comes with its own routing, but Koa does not have any in-built routing, there are third party libraries available such as koa-router and koa-route.
+  Since Express comes with its own routing, but Koa does not have any built-in routing, there are third party libraries available such as koa-router and koa-route.
   Similarly, just like we have helmet for security in Express, for Koa we have koa-helmet available and the list goes on for Koa available third